$P$-Schur positive $P$-Grothendieck Polynomials: and shifted multiset tableaux

-$\Phi_k$ will be defined by repetitively applying the following map: Let $T \in SMT_{k}(\lambda)$.
+Before we can define $\phi_k$ we need to introduce the following map: Let $T \in SMT_{k}(\lambda)$.
 Define $\textbf{out}(T)$ as follows: First, in each box of diagonal $k$ circle (one of) the minimum entry(s) from that box.
 Now find (one of) the largest noncircled entry(s) in diagonal $k$ and remove it and \textbf{insert} it into the undercolumn to the right of the column from which it was removed (where the \emph{undercolumn} denotes the part of the column that lies below a circled entry, or, if there is no circled entry in the column, the entire column).
 After this, each time an element is bumped, \textbf{insert} it into the next undercolumn to the right until some entry is eventually appended to an undercolumn.
 Note the following properties of $\textbf{out}$.

-\begin{enumerate} \item{The path of positions where an element is bumped/appended moves weakly down as we move to the right.} \item{Properties (1), (2), and (3) in the definition of shifted multiset tableaux are preserved under $\textbf{out}$.} \item{If $\textbf{out}(T)$ and $\textbf{out}(\textbf{out}(T))$ are both defined then the box which $\textbf{out}$ appends to $\textbf{out}(T)$ lies strictly to the right of the box that $\textbf{out}$ appends to $T$.} \end{enumerate}
+\begin{enumerate} \item{The path of positions where an element is bumped/appended moves weakly up as we move to the right.} \item{Properties (1), (2), and (3) in the definition of shifted multiset tableaux are preserved under $\textbf{out}$.} \item{If $\textbf{out}(T)$ and $\textbf{out}(\textbf{out}(T))$ are both defined then the box that $\textbf{out}$ appends to $\textbf{out}(T)$ lies strictly to the right of the box that $\textbf{out}$ appends to $T$.} \end{enumerate}